Introduction

 So, what happens here?

-The first three globals will be propagated away to constants, the expression will be folded, and those constant equivalence checks will evaluate to either true
+The first three bound variables will be propagated away to constants, the expression will be folded, and those constant equivalence checks will evaluate to either true

 or false